 I am way more scared about the direction the country's going in if they admit this is a formula for everybody.

-In Texas, saying we want to come after Republicans that question election fraud.
+And they've even got the Republican Secretary of State in Texas saying we want to come after Republicans that question election fraud.

 Give me a break.

-So you have the rhinos, the neocons, the rabid left, allied together against the populist uprising of nationalist Americans who are peacefully trying to take our country back.
+So you have the Rhinos, the Neocons, the rabid left allied together against the populist uprising of nationalist Americans who are peacefully trying to take our country back.

 So I'm way more concerned about nuclear war.